solyoma/FalconBoard/README.md

 # ![image](https://user-images.githubusercontent.com/37068759/114211459-f61df280-9960-11eb-8e57-eddca19dcf7e.png) FalconBoard
-Last modified: April 10.
+Last modified: July 10.
 2022

-FalconBoard (previous name MyWhiteboard) is a cross platform open source whiteboard / blackboard application with unique features that makes it perfectly suited for classroom or for online lectures.
+FalconBoard is a cross platform open source whiteboard / blackboard application with unique features that makes it perfectly suited for classroom or for online lectures.
 It has a semi infinite canvas, unlimited drawings, unlimited undo and redo, colored